Guide to Surfing on the Outer Banks

 Can I surf by a fishing pier?

 It’s no secret that there are usually surfable waves by OBX fishing piers.
 Surfing right beside a fishing pier is prohibited.
 Each pier has signs posted with the distance you must stay away from the pier when in the water, whether it is 100 yards or 300 feet.
-It’s best to heed the warnings – nothing ruins a vacation quite like surfing into a pier piling or getting a fish hook stuck in your foot.
+It’s best to heed the warnings – nothing ruins a vacation quite like colliding with a pier piling or getting a fish hook stuck in your foot.

 surf jeep